 • Are you able to support agile planning and consolidation and leverage advanced analytics to make better decisions and improve overall business performance?
 Cloud-based enterprise Performance Management solutions provide both the technical foundation and business processes to ensure you have the necessary data that delivers the right strategic insights that are critical given the level of speed and complexity we all need to manage.

-Within Argano is ArganoKeste, a technology services firm focused on commerce to cash solutions in the B2B space; ArganoInterRel, a provider of enterprise performance management and business intelligence software; and ArganoUV, a design and technology team that will deliver commerce experiences for leading B2C brands.
+Within Argano is ArganoKeste, a tech services firm focused on commerce-to-cash solutions in the B2B space; ArganoInterRel, a provider of enterprise performance management and business intelligence software; and ArganoUV, a design and technology team that will deliver commerce experiences for leading B2C brands.

 Joining Register on the founding team is CFO Kent Herring; Howard Moore, CEO of ArganoKeste; Edward Roske, CEO of ArganoInterRel; Sri Ayyeppen, president of ArganoKeste; Daniel Lopatin, CFO of ArganoUV; Priya Krishnan, chief people officer; Jenny Hughes, head of culture, experience & communications; and John Baglivo, chief marketing officer.

 “The Argano executive team understands the demand for both the breadth of capability and insight of large global system integrators, as well as the agility, personalized attention and domain expertise of niche specialist firms,” Alan Herrick, former chairman and CEO of Sapient and new Argano board member, said.
 “The Argano platform delivers both from day one, rather than leaving businesses to approximate the combination through intensive sourcing and orchestrating multiple partners.”